This 6-ingredient Matcha Panna Cotta, is rich, creamy, and loaded with green tea flavours! There's nothing like this velvety dessert!

 Sugar - You'll need a few tablespoons of caster or granulated sugar for sweetening the matcha panna cotta.

-Matcha - Use high-quality ceremonial-grade panna cotta for the best flavor and color.
+Matcha - Use high-quality ceremonial-grade matcha for the best flavor and color.
 Make sure to whisk the matcha well into the cream to avoid the formation of any lumps.

 Vanilla Extract - Use good quality vanilla extract for flavoring.